gregpalmr/dremio-cloner-demo/README.md

 2. Click on the green "Code" button and select the "Download ZIP" option.
 3. Unzip the file to a folder in your user's home directory.

-Open up a Windows Powershell or MacOS terminal session and navigate to the folder that you places the Git repo.
+Open up a Windows Powershell or MacOS terminal session and navigate to the folder to which you places the Git repo files.

      Windows

-          cd \Users\<MY USER>\dremio-cloner-demo
+          cd \Users\<MY USER>\dremio-cloner-demo-main

      MacOS